-Energy reductions in heat driven processes through integration of drying technology, ICT, heat pumps and other technologies.
+The Heat is On aims to make processes for dewatering, drying and heat integration more efficient.
+Energy reductions in heat driven processes can be realised through integration of drying technology, ICT, heat pumps and other technologies.

 For industries like agrofood, paper and specialty chemicals, some 40-80% of the CO2 emissions is related to the energy that is needed for heat driven processes like separation and drying.
 Heat is now mainly generated from fossil fuels and cascades through processes from high to low temperature.
-Heat integration is a balancing act between heat generation and use/reuse.
+Heat integration is a balancing act between generation and use/reuse.
 As a result, a small change to achieve more energy efficiency in one part of the process, can have substantial effects.

-In The Heat is On parallel efforts are being be made to increase process efficiency in unit operations, through efficient separation and drying processes that decrease the amount of water to be evaporated and increase the heat upgrading potential and smart process optimisation and control through digital twins.
+In THIO parallel efforts are being made to increase process efficiency in unit operations, through efficient separation and drying processes that decrease the amount of water to be evaporated and increase the heat upgrading potential and smart process optimisation and control through digital twins.

 - Increasing the technological readiness levels: Technology development teams develop required individual dewatering and drying technologies, methods and concepts needed.

 - Increasing the innovation readiness levels: Case development teams focus on the realization of the impact at the industry partners, by integration of the technological solutions in the total heat reduction plan, ensuring appropriate business models and energy infrastructure, trained personnel, process control, etc.

 This integrated system is supported and accelerated by a 3rd perspective: